Our Story—Meet Courtney and Kym

-Courtney Kimball and Kym Frey are the founders, CEOs, and women who run OneCommonThread.org.
-They just happen to be sisters with a goal to empower women.
+Courtney Kimball and Kym Frey are the founders and CEO's of One Common Thread.
+They just so happen to also be sisters with the same goal to empower women.

-Courtney has always been an avid quilter and has a special love and interest in making quilts using hexagons.
-This personal hobby prompted her to have the women she knew, who were living in poor conditions, sew the hexagons she used for her own quilt making.
-If she paid them per hexagon, it would speed up her quilting process.
+Courtney has always been an avid quilter and has a special love and interest in making quilts, using the art of English paper piecing hexagons.
+This hobby prompted her to have the women she knew that were living in the Bordo, sew the hexagons she used for making her own quilts.
+She thought that if she paid them per hexagon, it would speed up her quilting process.

-In the beginning, Kym helped to finance the women working for them, while they found a way to expand this business and provide a more sustainable source of income.
-Kym’s background in corporate marketing and promotion helped them to develop a quilt kit to sell these one-of-a-kind quilts to others looking to speed up their own quilt making.
+In the beginning, Kym helped to finance the women working for them, while they found a way to expand the business, and also collaborate with Courtney on a way to provide the women with a more sustainable source of income.
+Kym’s background in corporate marketing and promotion helped them to develop a quilt kit to sell one-of-a-kind quilts to others looking to speed up their own quilt making.

 One night, while talking to each other on the phone, Kym said to Courtney, "If we're going to do this, we need to name this venture!".
 She had read once about how there is one common thread that keeps us all bound to one another, in spite of our distance or social circumstances.
 The name almost came too easily—it was a no-brainer.
 Both sisters knew that they had to name this new "business", One Common Thread, because one way or another, we are all bound together and, of course, using "thread" to make the quilts kind of helped seal the deal.
 They also knew that this would be a labor of love and not a means to put money in their own pockets.
 So they went to the internet and Googled, "How to start a non-profit" and that's how OneCommonThread.org was born!